tier4/CalibrationTools/sensor/tag_based_pnp_calibrator/README.md

 ## Known issues/limitations

-Our version of LidarTag only supports the family `16h5`

-Our codebase only supports AprilTag detections for `36h11`

 ## Pro tips/recommendations

 During calibration, ensure that the lidar scan covers the tag, similar to the first example shown in the image below.
 However, if the tag resolution is low, as in the second example, and the lidar still detects the tag, it is acceptable.
 The third example demonstrates a scenario where the lidar scan fails to cover the tag, resulting in the inability to detect the LidarTag.